hel-astro-lab/runko/README.md

-# Kinetic plasma simulation toolbox
+# Modern C++-14/python3 kinetic plasma simulation toolbox

-Plasma-toolbox is a collection of simulation modules written in modern C++14/17 to model astrophysical plasmas.
-The framework is build on top of massively parallel heterogeneous template library [corgi](https://github.com/natj/corgi) and heavily relies on presenting the code as physical modules that can be combined or run individually.
+Plasma-toolbox is a collection of simulation modules written in modern C++14 to model astrophysical plasmas.
+The framework is build on top of massively parallel heterogeneous template library [corgi](https://github.com/natj/corgi) and relies on presenting the code as physical modules that can be either combined in a heterogenous fashion or run individually.

 ## Installation